Read JGI’s Data Policy

 Current Data Management Practices

 Raw sequence data—Raw data produced by the DOE JGI’s sequencing platforms are base-called in real time and primary (image) data are discarded shortly after base-calling is complete.
 Sequence data are stored as FASTQ files containing the linear sequence and associated quality scores.
 All primary sequence data receive automated quality control screening to assess sequence quality and quantity, identify major contamination, and confirm that the data generated correspond to the expected organism/environment being sequenced.
-For most sequencing projects, raw sequence data is made available to registered users through the genome-specific portal web page and are submitted to NCBI’s Sequence Read Archive (SRA) as soon as practicable, generally within 30 days.
+For most sequencing projects, raw sequence data is made available to registered users through the genome-specific portal web page and are submitted to NCBI’s Sequence Read Archive (SRA) as soon as the embargo defined by the JGI Data Policy has ended.

 Processed sequence data—For most user projects, the DOE JGI conducts standard post-sequencing analyses that vary by project type (see Product Offerings).
-These analyses and associated metadata are available for download from project-specific data portals to the DOE JGI data users.
+These analyses and associated metadata are available for download from project-specific data portals to the DOE JGI data users after the embargo has ended.
 User-selected subsets of public data can also be downloaded from the DOE JGI’s comparative analysis platforms as described in Data Resources below.
 Beginning in fall 2013 users wishing to download data from the DOE JGI portals will be required to register with the DOE JGI.

 Project metadata—Every user project has associated metadata that are important for interpretation of the data produced.
 These include, for example, authors of the data, PI contact information, detailed sample information and details of analyses performed.
 These data will be served with processed data from the DOE JGI’s data portals whenever possible, however metadata for older legacy projects may be limited.